ginstrom/paladin-novel/manuscript/chapter-02.md

 "Hold still," Pell muttered through chattering teeth, his own fingers fumbling with the file.
 Dark humor crept into his voice even as his hands trembled.
 "At this rate, we'll die of old age before these bloody things come off.
 Though I suppose that's better than drowning."

 Sim worked at his own manacles with methodical patience, but Gond could see the priest's shoulders hunched against more than just the cold.
-The weight of Jord's death pressed down on all of them—the big man's final, desperate reach, the sound of steel biting through bone and sinew.
+The weight of the dead escapees pressed down on all of them, but on Sim more than the mercenaries who had seen their share of death.

-Gond's stomach cramped violently, and he doubled over, retching seawater and bile onto the sand.
-The taste of salt and copper filled his mouth, remnants of the ship's foul water mixed with his own blood from where he'd bitten his tongue during the swim.
-Each heave sent spasms through his already aching ribs.

-"Easy," Sim said quietly, moving closer despite his own chains.
-The priest's voice carried that same steady calm, but his movements were careful, deliberate—the actions of a man fighting his own demons.
-"The body needs time to expel what doesn't belong."

-When the retching finally stopped, Gond found Sim kneeling beside him with strips of torn cloth.
-The priest's gentle hands cleaned the raw, bleeding wounds where the manacles had chafed, then bound them with surprising skill.
-His touch was warm against Gond's ice-cold skin.

-"There," Sim murmured, tying off the makeshift bandages.
-"The healing will come in time."

 Pell finally worked his own chains free and immediately set to helping the others, his usual quick wit subdued.
 "Well," he said, forcing lightness into his voice, "at least we're not fish food.
 Though I'm starting to think the fish might have had the easier time of it."